voodoo12345/ontology/docs/index.rst

    * Screen shots or any additional information you think is relevant

-2. Send an email to support@beam.mw (or testnet@beam.mw for testnet related issues).
+2. Send an email to contact@ont.io (or tech@ont.io for testnet related issues).

    You can also open an issue in github and follow the provided template.